npav35/Finance_Model/README.md

 ```
 This utility simulates a burst of 30 concurrent market scans.
 The system successfully handles the first 5 requests (the queue depth) and then gracefully drops the remainder with a `System Overloaded` message, proving the stability of the backend architecture.

+### Why Stress Testing?
+(Real-World Use Case)

+This setup simulates a high-reliability trading platform.
+Consider a scenario with **7 users or portfolios** requesting data at the exact same millisecond, and the server queue size is 5:

+1.  **Requests 1-6**: The server accepts the first request and puts the next 5 into an async queue.
+These users get fast, reliable results as soon as the worker is free.
+2.  **Request 7**: Instead of trying to "do everything at once" (which causes slow-downs or system-wide crashes), the server immediately rejects the 7th request with a `System Overloaded` error.

+This **Load Shedding** ensures that the system provides **deterministic performance**—it guarantees quality of service for existing users rather than failing for everyone.

 ## Demo

 ![Agent Output Demo](demo_screenshot.png)